radanskoric/radanskoric.github.io/_posts/2024-05-14-stream-actions-inside-regular-html.markdown

 ## Conclusion

 Considering how the feature was implemented and how it's not mentioned anywhere and Turbo doesn't do anything specifically to make it work, it seems almost accidental that we got this feature.
-However, the mechanism behind it working is so fundamental and so simple that I don't expect this feature to go anywhere and I'm very comfortable using it.
+However, [my PR adding a test to Turbo](https://github.com/hotwired/turbo/pull/1263){:target="_blank"} for the behaviour was merged which means that it's now officially supported.

-I've [opened an issue on Turbo](https://github.com/hotwired/turbo/issues/1258){:target="_blank"} to clarify the situation and initial feedback is positive.
-I will update here as it develops.
+[My PR expanding the official documentation](https://github.com/hotwired/turbo-site/pull/192){:target="_blank"} is still pending.
+I'll update here if and when it is also merged.